pateldhwani26/Google-Data-Analytics-Certificate/README.md

 * Call up data (and then)
 * Group the data (and then)
-* Summatize the grouped data using a mean function
+* Summarize the grouped data using a mean function

 # Working with a ToothGrowth dataset:
 Note: Make sure to code in Script pane so we can save the data